psychemedia/finn-resources/src/how-oisin-named.md

 "Ah me !" cried Fionn in anguish, "tell mc your tale, my son."

 "A dark stern man came often after us, and he used to speak with the deer.
-Some- times he talked gently and softly and coax- ingly, but at times again he would shout loudly and in a harsh, angry voice.
+Sometimes he talked gently and softly and coaxingly, but at times again he would shout loudly and in a harsh, angry voice.
 But whatever way he talked the deer would draw away from him in dread, and he always left her at last furiously."

 "It is the Dark Magician of the Men of God," cried Fionn despairingly.